TotorLB/Auto-Backup-Python/README.md

   - Python.
   - To have mysqldump, tar et scp.
 (You can check if they're here with "whereis" (Example : "Whereis mysqldump".)
   - To have two machines to send/get the backup.
-  - Fill the "X" with the right informations.
+  - Fill the blanks space with the right informations in script.cfg.
   - Follow the keygenerator guide (right under)

   SSH key generator :